 - Low rates on savings accounts.

-Why you should not overpay your mortgage?
+Why should you not overpay your mortgage?

 - If you have other personal borrowings like credit cards or personal loans.
-Then these should be looked at first.
+Then these debts should be looked at first.
 The interest rate on this type of unsecured borrowing is normally higher compared to your mortgage.

 - You need some available cash.
 You may have to dip into that emergency fund you have for unexpected car repairs or if the boiler needs replacing.